-When you research safety in South Africa you will probably read that there is a very high level of crime, including murder.
-While most violent crimes happen between people that know each other, tourists are mainly the target of petty crimes like scams and robbery.
+When you research safety in South Africa you will probably read that there is a very high crime rate, including a high murder rate.
+While most violent crimes happen between people that know each other, tourists are mainly the target of petty crimes like scams and armed robbery.

-Out of 163 countries, the Institute for Economics and Peace ranked South Africa at a mere 123 in the Global Peace Index of the most peaceful countries.
-While this might seem alarming at first to people considering to visit South Africa, here is something to keep in mind: the United States came in at an equally unimpressive 114 (between Rwanda and El Salvador).
-It doesn’t sound that bad now right?
+in 2021, out of 163 countries, the Institute for Economics and Peace ranked South Africa at a mere 123 in the Global Peace Index of the most peaceful countries.
+While this might seem alarming at first to people considering visiting South Africa, here is something to keep in mind: the United States came in at an equally unimpressive 122 (between Azerbaijan and South Africa!).
+It doesn’t sound that bad now, right?

 The truth is that crime exists everywhere.
 Wherever there are people, there will be crime.
 We can’t control that.
 But what we can control is our knowledge and behavior.
 If we are aware of common crimes and scams then we can take actions to avoid them.

-In this article we take an in-depth look at how to avoid being a victim of crime in South Africa while traveling.
-We also asked locals for some of their tips about Cape Town safety and visiting Johannesburg.
+In this article, we take an in-depth look at how to avoid being a victim of crime in South Africa while traveling.
+We also asked locals for some of their tips about Cape Town safety, visiting Johannesburg, and popular tourist destinations in the country.
+Safe travels!

 Table of Contents